Achieving eXcellence in Liberal Education

 Students in First Year Writing Seminars shall be required to write a minimum of 15-20 typescript pages.
 A considerable portion of each student’s grade should be from written assignments, in addition to class participation, quizzes, and tests.
 The specific writing assignments shall be at the discretion of the instructor and may be discipline-specific.
 However, at least three writing assignments must be graded at intervals during the semester, enabling the instructor to provide feedback that will enable students to improve their writing.
 After the initial review and approval of a new First Year Writing Seminar, it need not undergo further review provided that the course description remains unchanged.
 Department Chairs and Program Directors should remind their faculty members of these expectations at the beginning of each term.

-Writing Requirements for 200-level Writing Courses
+Writing Requirements for 2000-level and higher Writing Courses